StoneWolf18/enoch/docs/combat.md

 <div class="secondHeader" id="action-combat">Combat Maneuvers</div>

 Combat maneuvers are what make up the bulk of combat in Vampire.
 These include both melee and ranged attacks, and defensive actions such as blocking or dodging.
-See <a href="#combat#combat-maneuvers">the list of combat maneuvers</a> listed below for specifics.
+See <a href="?id=?id=-maneuvers">the list of combat maneuvers</a> listed below for specifics.

 <div class="leftHeader" id="damage-types">Damage</div>